From Prime Time to RAW:

 RAW Turns 1,000:

 In 2011, the brand extension was lifted from the program as members of both the RAW and SmackDown rosters were allowed to appear on the show which temporarily became known as RAW Supershow.
 The following year, RAW celebrated its 1,000th episode.
 To commemorate this milestone, the program was expanded from two to three hours and was renamed WWE RAW.
 That show also featured the debut of the concept of the social media ambassador.
-On a nearly weekly basis, a different celebrity discusses the show on either Twitter or Tout.
+On an occasional basis, a different celebrity discusses the show on either Twitter or Tout.

 WWE & World Heavyweight Championship Victories on RAW: